How to Automatically Create Real Estate Listing Videos

 Search for the YouTube app and select the Upload Video event.
 Continue by choosing your account or sign in with Google first.
 Then, click Continue.

-On the set up action screen, we can specify how we want to post the videos.
+On the Action page, we can specify how we want to post the videos.
 Let's assign the columns and the video to the required fields:

 • Set Title to: Creatomate -> Columns Title